 This was the case of a couple who came to my office.
 Despite the fact that they have been together for over four years, they did not have much to show on the paper: there was no common car insurance, as they did not have a car, no children, no jointly owned property, they did not even have a stable residence.
 The husband lost his job after the couple got married and they went together through some really tough times.
 USCIS, however, instead of trying to understand the circumstances of their marriage, demanded "proof" of joint assets, birth certificates of children, life insurance policies, etc. The couple was also called for the interview.

 We met with the couple prior to the interview and first examined all the documents they had submitted as well as the RFE.
-We prepared response to the RFE, and started preparing for the interview.
-We discussed the couple’s concerns and possible questions at the interview.
+We prepared a response to the RFE and started preparing for the interview.
+We discussed the couple’s concerns and possible questions during the interview.
 We reviewed their “problematic” sides and, step by step, addressed all the possible issues.
-On the day of the interview the couple arrived on time, they were calm and confident.
+On the day of the interview, the couple arrived on time, they were calm and confident.
 They had no trouble “passing” the interview and received the 10 year- green card in two weeks.

 Success Story: Long Awaited Citizenship Is Granted